shodown96/imagehub/README.md

 ### How to Launch

--   Create a `/server/.env` file add in the following keys.
+-   Create a `/server/.env` file and add in the following keys.

 ```
 MONGODB_URL